-Join the Cancer Research UK team and help beat cancer sooner.
+Join the Cancer Research UK team and and together we will beat cancer.
 1 in 2 people will be diagnosed with cancer in their lifetime.
 But with your help, we can beat cancer sooner.
 Become a CRUK Challenger and you’ll receive training plans, a CRUK running top and a personal CRUK contact to help you reach your fundraising target.
 You’ll also get a fantastic post-race reception on the day and support throughout.
 Sign up today and Together we will beat cancer

 For information on how to sign up to team CRUK Click here

 We aim never to turn away a dog or cat in need of help, caring for them until loving new homes can be found, no matter how long it takes.
 We are champions for, and supporters of, vulnerable dogs and cats, determined to create lasting changes for animals in our society.

 In 2016 we cared for around 7,000 animals of which 1,600 were at our site in Old Windsor.
 We simply could not provide this level of care without the support of people like you.

 For more information on how to join our team please email

 Thames Hospice is the local charity providing expert care for people living with life-limiting illnesses in East Berkshire and South Buckinghamshire.
 A vital part of our work is also supporting their families and carers.
 For more information on how to join our team please go to: www.thameshospice.org.uk